ChrisAnd1998/GRBL-Pendant-with-LCD/README.md

 * Requires second Arduino UNO or MEGA for pendant and another MEGA for LCD.
 * Needs Serial TX from pendant Arduino to Serial RX on GRBL Arduino connected.
-* Needs Serial RX from LCD Arduino to Serial TX on GRBL Arduino connected.
+* Needs Serial RX(pin 10) from LCD Arduino to Serial TX on GRBL Arduino connected.
 * Can be used while connected to PC with Gcode sender software.

 Send any command to GRBL with push buttons.